End-to-End Examples#

 Select a Solver#

 This example selects the first Binary Quadratic Model (BQM) hybrid solver available at the time of execution for the user account running the example.
-It uses the response r1 from the Retrieve Leap Solvers Available for the Token section above.
+It uses the response r1 from the Retrieve Solvers Available for the Token section above.

 >>> hybrid_bqm_solvers = [r1[i]['id'] for i in range(len(r1)) if